Mbed-TLS/mbedtls/SECURITY.md

 ### Remote attacks

-Mbed TLS aims to fully protect against remote attacks.
-Mbed Crypto aims to enable the user application in providing full protection against remote attacks.
+Mbed TLS aims to fully protect against remote attacks and to enable the user application in providing full protection against remote attacks.
 Said protection is limited to providing security guarantees offered by the protocol in question.
 (For example Mbed TLS alone won't guarantee that the messages will arrive without delay, as the TLS protocol doesn't guarantee that either.)

 ### Timing attacks

-Mbed TLS and Mbed Crypto provide limited protection against timing attacks.
+Mbed TLS provides limited protection against timing attacks.
 The cost of protecting against timing attacks widely varies depending on the granularity of the measurements and the noise present.
-Therefore the protection in Mbed TLS and Mbed Crypto is limited.
+Therefore the protection in Mbed TLS is limited.
 We are only aiming to provide protection against publicly documented attacks, and this protection is not currently complete.

 **Warning!** Block ciphers do not yet achieve full protection.
 For details and workarounds see the section below.